-His main research interest is acquired brain injury in children: how to prevent it, how best to treat it in the early intensive care phase and above all how best to optimise outcomes through rehabilitation.
-He is developing methods to allow careful, systematic clinical trials of novel rehabilitation treatments to see if they improve outcome.
+As well as leading the clinical children's brain injury service at GNCH he has an active research interest in brain injury in children: how to prevent it, how best to treat it in the early intensive care phase and above all how best to optimise outcomes through rehabilitation.
+He is developing methods to allow careful, systematic clinical evaluation of novel rehabilitation treatments to see if they improve outcome.

 PhD FRCPCH MRCP DCH MA(Cantab) BM BCh

 Optimisation of recovery from acquired brain injury in children.
 Measurement of participation of disabled children, and of factors affecting this.

 2011-2015.
 Phase 1 trial of 5% carbogen in the management of paediatric non-convulsive status epilepticus.
 Epilepsy Research UK. £35k.

 Senior editor, Oxford Specialist Handbook of Paediatric Neurology 2007 (second edition in press).
 Oxford University Press.

 Former National Training Adviser in Paediatric Neurology 2004-2010.